Andrew Boyd Cummings Papers, 1847-1935 (bulk 1847-1863, 1913): Finding Aid

 - In September, U.S.S.
 Richmond joins the West Gulf Blockading Squadron.

 - On November 22, U.S.S.
 Richmond participates in the bombardment of Fort McRae, Warrington, Florida, and the Pensacola Navy Yard.

 - In February, U.S.S.
 Richmond rejoins the West Gulf Blockading Squadron.

 - On April 18, U.S.S.
 Richmond participates in the bombardment of Fort Jackson and St. Philip, Louisiana.

 - On August 5, is promoted to Lieutenant Commander.

 - On March 14, is mortally wounded as U.S.S.
 Richmond attempts to pass Port Hudson, Louisiana.

 - On March 18, dies while en route to New Orleans.

 Description of Contents

-The Andrew Boyd Cummings Papers, comprising eight linear inches of documentation, spans Cummings' sixteen year naval career, from 1847 to 1863, and also includes limited material dating from 1913 and 1935.
+The Andrew Boyd Cummings Papers, comprising 0.42 linear feet of documentation, span Cummings' sixteen year naval career, from 1847 to 1863, and also includes limited material dating from 1913 and 1935.
 The papers, consisting primarily of letters written by Cummings to his family, focus on Cummings' service aboard U.S. Navy ships Ohio, Fulton, and Dale.